Bitteneite/bitten_restoboards/bit_m0116/README.md

 <br>

-_For damage, sales or directions for use, call Bittens Inc. at 186-555-4196 who assumes no liability in the manufacture of this product.
+_For damage, sales or directions for use, call Bittens Inc. at 186-555-4196 who assumes full liability in the manufacture of this product.
+Actually, don't call us; send us a message on Discord instead.
 The Bittens Inc. company is an unregistered parody organization which is completely made up by someone’s monkey brains.
-All external references are used under no damn license by Bittens Inc. Ω1992.
+All external references are used under no damn license by Bittens Inc. Ω 1992.
 No rights reserved._